jfarrellhfx/jfarrellhfx.github.io/_research_projects/active-matter.md

 full-width: true
 ---

-- *with Xiaoyang Huang, Isabella Zane, Aaron Friedman, and [Prof. Andy Lucas](https://alucasphys.com)*
+- *with Xiaoyang Huang, Isabella Zane, Aaron Friedman, Paolo Glorioso, and [Prof. Andy Lucas](https://alucasphys.com)*

 The Wilsonian paradigm of organizing phases of matter by the symmetries they obey (and break!) is a central tool for understanding equilibrium statistical physics.
 Can such a program exist for nonequilibrium systems as well?
 In <a href = "" target = "_blank">Farrell, Huang, et al. (2023)</a>, we introduce an effective theory framework for dissipative classical systems both in and out of equilibrium, which describes stochastic dynamics in the presence of a thermal bath as well as nonthermal active matter.
 Rather than simply guessing stochastic equations, we derive them carefully based on symmetry principles.
 The most important symmetry is a generalized time-reversal symmetry, which is sensible even for active matter.
 Our formalism streamlines derivations of dissipative thermal dynamics such as Landau-Lifshitz-Gilbert spin dynamics or frictional rigid body rotation, and more importantly, it generates effective theories for active matter: non-reciprocal matter with predator-prey dynamics, active fluids and solids, and active phase separation.
 We hope that this approach facilitates a systematic investigation of the universality classes of active matter, and provides a common language for nonequilibrium many-body physics from high energy to condensed matter!